gavinvaske/the_recipe_book/README.md

   1. **Date/Time Attributes:** Any Date/Time attribute MUST be stored in UTC
   2. **Duration Attributes:** (i.e. 1.5 hours, 16 minutes, 32 seconds, etc) SHOULD be stored in seconds.
 This means that if you need to store 1.5 hours, you must convert it into seconds before storing it in the database. (**Note:** if you need a higher precision than seconds, figure that out on a case-by-case basis)
      - **Note:** If this were a true enterprise system with more requirements, I would change this requirement to be milliseconds, microseconds, ect.
 But in this application, that is overkill, and up to 1 second of precision is all that is required
   3. **Currency Attributes:** Must be stored in cents.
 This application only deals with USD, and any dollar amount must be converted into pennies before it is stored in the database.
-The number of pennies MUST be an integer, no floating point pennies are allowed in the database.
+The number of pennies MUST be an integer, floating point pennies are NOT allowed in the database.
      - **Ex:** $109.74 must be stored in the database as 10974
   5. **Percentage Attributes:** Must be stored in floating point form.
      - **Ex:** 30.35% must be stored in the database as 0.3035